 Many teams are learning that remote onboarding is drastically different than in-person onboarding.
 The lack of face to face interaction between team members means HR teams have to come-up with new, innovative ways to welcome new employees and effectively immerse them in the company culture.

 If your team is starting to onboard new hires remotely, the last thing you want is for your new employees to get off on the wrong foot.
-Consider these tips to ensure a welcoming and successful day one:
+Consider these tips to ensure an effective day one.

 Your new employee is going to be eager to dive right into their new role, so it's important to be sure they have the tools they need to be successful from the very beginning.
 This means promptly shipping hardware (laptop, keyboard, mouse, etc.) and ensuring it arrives prior to the new employee's start date.
 Be sure to also include any hardware instruction manuals, since he or she won't have in-person IT support available to help.

 In a remote work environment, welcome lunches and in-person orientations are no longer part of the picture, but there are still things you can do to welcome your new hire to the team.
 Create a thoughtful welcome package with some of your best company swag and ship it along with the hardware.
 Backpacks, t-shirts, water bottles, and stickers are all great items to include.
 If possible, throw in a welcome card signed by the new employee's teammates.

 Face-to-face interaction among teammates is still important in a remote work environment.
 Schedule a video conference call with the new employee's peers, colleagues, and manager so that everyone has a chance to welcome them to the team.
 Your new hire should share an introduction as well as a short description of their background and hobbies.
 Be sure the new employee has ample opportunity to ask questions and get to know their teammates.